KamalDGRT/KamalDGRT/README.md

-- 🔭 I’m currently working on [Online Job Portal](https://github.com/LetsUpgrade/ONLINE-JOB-PORTAL).
+- 🔭 I’m currently working on [D-Bug](https://github.com/DSC-SIST/D-Bug).
-- 🌱 I’m currently learning Django and Flutter.
+- 🌱 I’m currently learning Nothing.
-- 👯 I’m looking to collaborate on Node.js.
+- 👯 I’m looking to collaborate on good Open Source Projects.
 - 🤔 I’m looking for help with learning ML, DL and AI.
 - 💬 Ask me about PHP or any tech related stuff.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kamaldgrt/)